xitop/edzed/docs/blocks.rst

 initialization.

 Blocks are initialized at the beginning of circuit simulation.

-The initialization process is carried out in consecutive steps listed below until one of the steps succeeds to initialize the block.
-Each block defines only those steps that are appropriate.
+During the process available block's sources of the initial state are utilized in the order listed below.
+Which sources are defined depends on the particular block.

 1. from saved persistent data
-2. by the asynchronous initialization routine defined in the block's class (subject to *init_timeout* parameter);
+2. by the asynchronous initialization routine;
-   this step is skipped if an incoming event is pending
+   this step is skipped if an incoming event (see item 5) is pending
-3. by the regular (i.e. not async) initialization routine defined in the block's class
+3. by the regular (i.e. not async) initialization routine
-4. from the *initdef* parameter
+4. only if still not initialized: from the *initdef* parameter;
 5. as a result of an incoming event triggered by other circuit block's initialization

-   .. note:: An incoming event is always processed.
-      It is listed here because some circuits rely on the side effect of setting the internal state.
+When the routines from list items 2 and 3 are called, the block may have been initialized already.
+In such case the routine may keep the state or it may overwrite it.

 .. versionchanged:: 21.2.20
    Items 1 and 2 were in reversed order in prior versions.

+.. versionchanged:: 21.2.24
+   Items 2 and 3 are now performed unconditionally.

 The simulation fails if any block remains uninitialized.